anishjha93/zerocode-wiki/Load-or-Performance-Testing-(IDE-based).md

+> _For reading this first time it might take around 15 min, afterward it should not take more than 5mins.
+But if you are already familiar with the load/stress generation concepts, then you can directly jump to the [try-at-home source code section here](#download-or-browse-demo-project)._

 ## Why using an IDE ?
 Performance testing could be simple, easy and flexible to match our project need if it is based from our IDE!